poppastring/pizza-microservice-containers/README.md

 * pubsub.yaml
 * statestore.yaml

-Put your Azure service bus connection string in pubsub.yaml and Azure Storage blob info in statestore.yaml.
+Make a copy of the /components folder, name it *components_local* and put your Azure service bus connection string in pubsub.yaml and Azure Storage blob info in statestore.yaml. *components_local* is ignored by this repo so you won't check in your resource keys.

 ### Start Dapr process
 ```